ClairSullivan-Associates/n8n_agentic_course/Module_2/Challenges.md

 # Data Extraction Instructions

 You will be working with the US Securities and Exchange Commission (SEC) API for this section of the module.
 The SEC provides a public API that allows users to access filings made by publicly traded companies.
-In order to access it, you will need to create a free account and obtain an API key.
-You can find more information about the SEC API here: `https://sec-api.io/`.
+In order to access it, you will need to create a free account and obtain an API key, which you can do at [sec-api.io](https://sec-api.io/).
+You can find more information about the SEC API here: [https://sec-api.io/](https://sec-api.io/docs).

 When working with this API, we will be downloading PDFs from the site.
-These follow a particular format.
+These web links follow a particular format.
 For example, to access the PDF of the September 30, 2025 Form 10-Q (Quarterly Earnings Report) for Bill Holdings, you will using the following URL:

 `https://www.sec.gov/Archives/edgar/data/1786352/000162828025050328/bill-20250930.htm`